We are on Week 2 Day 2 of eating meatless on weekdays and today we made our own eggplant meatball recipe.

 Meal 5 – lunch: pulled brisket with bbq sauce

 In 9 glorious days the kids go back to school.
+It’s time for some back to school cooking!

 Today, I did my back to school Costco run.
 The first of a few.